kivy/kivy/doc/sources/gettingstarted/intro.rst

 Using Kivy on your computer, you can create apps that run on:

 - Desktop computers: MacOSX, Linux, Windows.
-- iOS Devices: iPad, iPhone
+- iOS Devices: iPad, iPhone.
 - Android devices: Tablets, phones.
 - Any other touch-enabled professional/homebrew devices supporting TUIO (Tangible User Interface Objects).